 Orford is in easy reach of Montreal, with about two hours of driving time.

-Take a day to tour around the city of Montreal before ending your tour of Quebec.
+Take a day to tour around the city of Montreal before ending your tour of Québec.
 Visit the Centre d'histoire de Montréal facing the Place D'Youville.
 You can walk around on the rooftop and see Vieux-Montréal from a higher vantage point and learn about the city's culture and history.
-Or perhaps you're up to climbing up to the base of the cross at the top of Mont-Royal, Montrealers' favourite mountain.
+Or perhaps you're up to climbing up to the base of the cross at the top of Mont-Royal -- a local favourite.

 There are many restaurants, bistros and nightclubs throughout the city.
-The downtown district has countless establishments to choose from; there are many more in the Underground City (a plus if the weather is inclement), as well as in the Quartier Latin.
+The downtown district has countless establishments to choose from; there are many more in the Underground City (a plus in inclement weather), as well as in the Quartier Latin.